 Florence is the city of the Renaissance.
 Here, students can study at first-hand the progress of art out of the middle ages under the influence of Cimabue and Giotto, into the new perspective-dominated realism of Brunelleschi, Masaccio and Botticelli and on to the virtuosity of Raphael and Michelangelo – the history of art as propagated by the first art historian, Giorgio Vasari, himself a painter and architect in 16th century Florence.

 Florentine Painting, Architecture and Sculpture

-On-site visits with Piers Baker-Bates and Charles Hall to The Medici Chapel, Museo dell’ Opera del Duomo, S. Croce, Pazzi Chapel, Santa Maria Novella, the Duomo, Piazza della Signoria, the Bargello, San.
+On-site visits with Thomas-Leo True and Charles Hall to The Medici Chapel, Museo dell’ Opera del Duomo, S. Croce, Pazzi Chapel, Santa Maria Novella, the Duomo, Piazza della Signoria, the Bargello, San.
 Lorenzo, The Laurentian Library, Sta Trinita, Rucellai chapel, Orsanmichele, Ospedale degli Innocenti, San Marco, Galleria Palatina, Santa Felicità, Brancacci Chapel, S.Miniato.

 Private visit to The British Institute

 We conclude our course in Rome, where the imposing remains of classical antiquity blend with the magnificent churches, palaces, fountains and piazzas of the Renaissance and Baroque popes and cardinals.
 Our visit to Rome includes the special privilege of a private visit to the Vatican Museums, to include Raphael’s Stanze and the Sistine Chapel – an unforgettable experience, and visits to the Villa Borghese Galleries, with masterpieces by Bernini, Caravaggio, Raphael and Titian, the churches, temples and stunning sites of this vibrant city, a superb climax to nine weeks that will leave an amazing impression on everyone.